Wednesday, September 25, 2024

 Season 8

-The eighth season jumps in moments after the season seven finale when Halstead and Scott escape the apartment fire.
-When Scott deals with a relationship with an undercover cop and loses her, he leaves Med.
+The eighth season kicks off just moments after the thrilling finale of season seven, where Halstead and Scott make a daring escape from an apartment fire.
+As Scott navigates a challenging relationship with an undercover cop and faces heartbreak, he leaves Med.

-But in a stunner, we see Dr. Will Halstead decide to resign from Med and move to Seattle to be with Manning and Owen, which is one of the most satisfying endings to the characters on the show so far.
+In a surprising turn of events, Dr. Will Halstead chooses to resign from Med and move to Seattle to be with Manning and Owen, delivering one of the most satisfying conclusions for the characters on the show so far.

 Overall, I give season eight an 8.5/10.